Multi-Objective $\textit{min-max}$ Online Convex Optimization

 \section{Abstract}

-In online convex optimization (OCO), a single loss function sequence is revealed over a time horizon of $T$, and an online algorithm has to choose its action at time $t$, before the loss function at time $t$ is revealed.
-The goal of the online algorithm is to incur minimal penalty (called {\it regret}) compared to a static optimal action made by an optimal offline algorithm knowing all functions of the sequence in advance.

-In this paper, we broaden the horizon of OCO, and consider multi-objective OCO, where there are $K$ distinct loss function sequences, and an algorithm has to choose its action at time $t$, before the $K$ loss functions at time $t$ are revealed.
+In this paper, we broaden the horizon of online convex optimization (OCO), and consider multi-objective OCO, where there are $K$ distinct loss function sequences, and an algorithm has to choose its action at time $t$, before the $K$ loss functions at time $t$ are revealed.
 To capture the tradeoff between tracking the $K$ different sequences, we consider the {\it min-max} regret, where the benchmark (optimal offline algorithm) takes a static action across all time slots that minimizes the maximum of the total loss (summed across time slots) incurred by each of the $K$ sequences.
 An online algorithm is allowed to change its action across time slots, and its {\it min-max} regret is defined as the difference between its {\it min-max} cost and that of the benchmark.
 The {\it min-max} regret is a stringent performance measure and an algorithm with small regret needs to `track' all loss functions simultaneously.

-We consider this {\it min-max} regret scales linearly with the time horizon $T$ for any online algorithm.
-Consequently, we consider a stochastic i.i.d. input setting where all loss functions are i.i.d. generated from an unknown distribution.
-For the i.i.d. model we propose a simple algorithm that combines the well-known {\it Hedge} and online gradient descent (OGD) and show via a remarkably simple proof that its expected {\it min-max} regret is $O(\sqrt{T \log (T K)})$.
+We first show that with adversarial input, {\it min-max} regret scales linearly with the time horizon $T$ for any online algorithm.
+Consequently, we consider a stochastic i.i.d. input model where all loss functions are i.i.d. generated from an unknown joint distribution and propose a simple algorithm that combines the well-known {\it Hedge} and online gradient descent (OGD) and show via a remarkably simple proof that its expected {\it min-max} regret is $O(\sqrt{T \log (T K)})$.
 Analogous results are also derived for Martingale difference and Markov input models.
 The binary prediction problem with multiple binary sequences is also considered where an algorithm has to predict a binary action and the loss function is the maximum of the Hamming distance between the predicted actions and the binary sequences.
 For this problem, we again show that under adversarial input the {\it min-max} regret grows linearly with the time horizon $T$ for any online algorithm, while under the stochastic i.i.d. input model we propose an algorithm that achieves $O(1)$ {\it min-max} regret.